tomasgdc/TywyllEngine/README.md

 #Credits
 Thanks to the authors of these books:
-- Game Engine Architecture
+> - Game Engine Architecture
-- Game Code Complete 4
+> - Game Code Complete 4
-- Game Programming Patterns
+> - Game Programming Patterns

+Thanks to the authors of these libraries:
+> - Bullet3
+> - FreeType
+> - Glew
+> - Glm
+> - Lua
+> - LuaSol2
+> - TinyXml2
+> - Zlib